 - Cassava Flour Tortillas

-- Iceberg Lettuce (or butter lettuce if it’s in season)
+- Or use large-leaf lettuce for a Korean beef lettuce wrap.
+Try iceberg lettuce (or butter lettuce if it’s in season)

-Remember that we made this in the Instant Pot.
-I highly recommend making this earlier in the week. (maybe during weekend meal prep?
+Remember that we made this beef in the Instant Pot.
+I highly recommend making this earlier in the week (maybe during weekend meal prep?
 Or while you’re already in the kitchen doing something else?
 Or even while you’re sleeping?! ← YES!)

-While you’re at it, make a 2x or 3x or 4x batch and freeze in smaller portions for later.
-Your later self will thank you.
+While you’re at it, make a 2x or 3x or 4x batch and freeze it in smaller portions for later.
+Your future self will thank you.

-We all know the toppings is where the fun is at!
+We all know the toppings are where the fun is!

 - Sour Cream